milkcircle/milkcircle.github.io/seine.md

 ---

 *there is a thing called love*
-(a love poem constructed for you,
+(a poem constructed for you,
 as all my poems are)

 there is a thing called love